lcnr/computer/boulder/README.md

 ## Goals

-Learn about type theory/inference, optimizations and other interesting subjects.
+Learn about type theory, optimizations and other interesting subjects.
+The current design idea should sadly not require any kind of type inference, as all generic functions require explicit type annotations and operators can not be overloaded.

+## Design limitations

+- support methods (`object.method` instead of `method(object)`)

-# Inspirations
+## Inspirations

 This language is mostly inspired by rust.
 Other inspirations: